Arabic

 • Independent Studies (ASIAN-295 or ASIAN-395) do not count toward the minor

-• Language courses that are not taken at MHC must be approved by the head of the Arabic program at Mount Holyoke College to count toward the minor
+• Language courses that are not taken at MHC must be approved by the chair of Asian Studies at Mount Holyoke College to count toward the minor

 • Courses taught in English do not count toward the minor